jpkleemans/attribute-events/README.md

 # Laravel Attribute Events
-🔥 Fire events on attribute changes of your Eloquent model

 Eloquent models fire several handy events throughout their lifecycle, like `created` and `deleted`.
 However, there are usually many more interesting events that occur during a model's life.
 With this library you can add those, by mapping attribute changes of your model to meaningful events.

 ## Installation